 Ordering any alcohol in the bars and restaurants of the city you risk nothing, except for the known harm to health from alcohol.

-Shops in the city centre also sell more or less worthy strong alcohol, the main thing is not to take the cheapest.
-As a rule of thumb, avoid anything costing less than 150 rubles for a half-litre.
+Shops in the city center also sell more or less worthy of strong alcohol, the main thing is not to take the cheapest.
+As a rule of thumb, avoid anything costing less than 150 rubles for a half-liter.

 Mosquitoes and ticks

 St. Petersburg’s waterlogged basements are an ideal reservation for mosquitoes, present throughout the year in most buildings and particularly noxious in summer.
 The best solution for a good night’s sleep is to buy an anti-mosquito device that plugs into an electric socket, which is sold at local pharmacies and supermarkets.

 More seriously, forested areas such as the Karelian Isthmus near St. Petersburg are potentially infected with encephalitis-bearing ticks during May and June.
 Locals take care to cover their heads, shoulders, and arms at this time of the year when walking in forests, so you should do the same.
 If you find a tick on your body, press around its neck with tweezers, grab it and gently pull outwards.
 Avoid pulling the rear of the body or smearing chemicals on the tick, which increases the risk of infection and disease.